Saudi Arabia Roofing Market Size and Share

 Saudi Arabia Roofing Market Analysis by Mordor Intelligence

-The Saudi Arabia roofing market size stood at USD 0.8 billion in 2025 and is projected to reach USD 1.03 billion by 2030, translating into a 5.12% CAGR over the forecast period.
+The Saudi Arabia Roofing Market size is expected to increase from USD 0.8 billion in 2025 to USD 0.84 billion in 2026 and reach USD 1.08 billion by 2031, growing at a CAGR of 5.24% over 2026-2031.
 Robust public spending tied to Vision 2030 giga-projects is decoupling demand from cyclical housing starts, pushing suppliers to scale capacity for climate-rated, energy-efficient systems.
 Procurement decisions favor membranes and insulated metal panels that withstand 45 °C summer temperatures, sandstorms, and longer design lives demanded by sovereign owners.
 Local investors are consolidating distribution and production to curb import exposure, while foreign brands deepen in-kingdom manufacturing through acquisitions and joint ventures.
 At the same time, tighter energy-efficiency codes and rooftop-solar incentives are accelerating the shift toward reflective, PV-ready assemblies with lower life-cycle costs[1]Construction Briefing, “Sindalah Island Opens,” constructionbriefing.com.

 Key Report Takeaways